-Isabella Weems was your average teenage girl, 14 years old and dreaming of the day she turned 16 and could buy her first car.
+Founder Bella Weems was just your average teenage girl, dreaming of the day she turned 16 and could buy her first car.
 She knew the only way she was going to be able to afford a car was by working for it herself.

-So she took her savings of $350 combined with the support of loved ones, began selling lockets to friends and families every day after school.
-And then it took off.
-Way off.
-Does this mean I’m involved?
+So she took her savings of $350 and, combined with the support of loved ones, began selling lockets to friends and families every day after school.

 - Custom Inscribed Jewelry

-You have the opportunity to sign up as an Origami Owl independent designer.
-By becoming a designer you are able to sell products for retail prices and also have the chance to enroll other independent designers and make cash on their personal volume too.
-As a designer you are able to:
+Origami Owl independent designer can sell products for retail prices and also have the chance to enroll other independent designers and make cash on their personal volume too.
+Origami Owl promises that, as a designer, you are able to: